Hong Kong and Macao Affairs Office

-The Hong Kong and Macao Work Office, concurrently known as the Hong Kong and Macao Affairs Office of the State Council (HMO), is an administrative office of the Central Committee of the Chinese Communist Party responsible for promoting cooperation and coordination of political, economic, and cultural ties between mainland China and the Chinese Special Administrative Regions of Hong Kong and Macau.
+The Hong Kong and Macao Affairs Office (HKMAO) is a ministerial-level office within the State Council of China.
+It is responsible for promoting cooperation and coordination of political, economic, and cultural ties between mainland China and the Chinese Special Administrative Regions of Hong Kong and Macau.
+It was established in 1978.
+It is located in Xicheng, Beijing.

+Under the "one institution with two names" arrangement, it is also the Chinese Communist Party (CCP) Central Committee's Hong Kong and Macao Work Office under the Central Leading Group for Hong Kong and Macau Affairs.
 It was formed in 2023 on the basis of then State Council's Hong Kong and Macao Affairs Office.
-Its head office is in Xicheng District, Beijing.

 History

 The Hong Kong and Macao Affairs Office of the State Council (HKMAO) was established in 1978 to handle Hong Kong's future, which was a British colony at the time.
 The office, along with the Foreign Ministry, was heavily involved in the negotiations between China and the United Kingdom that eventually led to the 1997 handover of Hong Kong to China.

 From June 2017, discipline inspection within the office has been handled by Pan Shengzhou.

 The office's Deputy Director, from December 2018 to 2022, was Deng Zhonghua, a lawyer, born 1961.
 Deng replaced Feng Wei, born September 1957, and is seen by the Hong Kong democratic camp as someone they could talk with.
 His retirement was delayed by a year so that he could handle Beijing's concerns about 'independence' advocates in Hong Kong.
 In March 2022, Wang Linggui replaced Deng Zhonghua as a deputy director, leaving a total of 5 deputy directors after the expected departure of Song Zhe.

 Notably, in 2020, the appointment of Xia Baolong over Zhang Xiaoming was seen as a stunning reshuffle within the HKMAO.
 Pao noted that Zhang Xiaoming, the original director of HKMAO, was demoted and re-appointed as the deputy director responsible for the daily operations with his ministerial rank intact.